 The images on this website have been very generously provided without charge by museums themselves.
 I am happy to express my deepest gratitude for their support of the French Sculpture Census.

+Images are provided for personal and/or scholarly use only.
 I strongly urge viewers not to copy these images.
 They should, rather, contact museums directly to request images.

 How to cite